 Well, many people don’t like Facebook’s terms and conditions which, without going into too much detail, gives them certain rights to use and sell any images that you upload to their site.
 For this reason, some photographers shy away from uploading their work to their pages and so would not be able to take advantage of methods such as that which I detailed in this previous post.
 Many photographers however do like to share images both on their own blogs or in specific galleries on their websites.

 They have implemented a new design for their link sharing which now features larger images in Facebook feeds.
 Previously when you shared a link on Facebook it would look something like this:

 The image selected to be displayed is only shown in a small thumbnail on the left-hand side of the link.

 But now when you share a link it has the potential to look like this:

 This is done with a change to Facebook’s Open Graph Protocol which is essentially a code by which Facebook explains how they decide which image and description they grab to display when you share a link.
-The short story is that it’s a set of instructions which are placed in the header of the html code for your website which specify what info Facebook should use to display links to your content.
-In fact many other sharing sites have also adopted the exact same protocol so as to not be confusing.
+The short story is that it’s a set of instructions that are placed in the header of the HTML code for your website which specify what info Facebook should use to display links to your content.
+In fact, many other sharing sites have also adopted the same protocol to not be confusing.